rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The `findGitHubUser` is the method we implemented so far.
 Despite the conciseness of the code, the above code is an example of a tree of nested tasks.
-Let's sketch the tasks relationships as we did previously:
+Let's sketch the relationships among tasks as we did previously:

 ![Parent-Children Tree](/images/loom-structured-concurrency/parent-child.png)

-As we can see, we have at least 3 levels of nested computations.
+As we can see, we have at least three levels of nested computations.
 Now, it's time to exploit the full power of structured concurrency.
-As we said, we want that the whole computation will stop if it cannot be accomplished in a maximum amount of time.
+As we said, we want the whole computation to stop if it cannot be accomplished in a maximum amount of time.
 As we might remember, retrieving basic user information takes 500 milliseconds, while retrieving repositories takes 1 second.
 So, to see structured concurrency in action, we can set up the whole timeout to 700 milliseconds:

 ```java
 public static void main() throws ExecutionException, InterruptedException {